-Acne – Stress is not the main cause of acne, but it is a big player.
+Acne – Stress and skin conditions like acne go hand-in-hand.
+Stress may not be the main cause of acne, but it is a big player.
 When you are stressed out, your adrenal glands release the hormone cortisol.
 A surge in cortisol causes increased sebum production, which triggers acne.
 Chronically high levels of cortisol can lead to sugar cravings, and eating sugar also increases acne breakouts.
 The presence of pimples is already stressful enough!

 Rosacea – Those of you with rosacea know that dealing with its visible symptoms may trigger more flushing, which can lead to even more stress.
-In a survey done by the National Rosacea Society, 70 percent of people with severe rosacea symptoms said it negatively affected their professional interactions, and 41% said rosacea made them avoid public contact or cancel plans.
+In a National Rosacea Society survey, people living with rosacea reported feeling anxious, depressed, and worried.
+Many reported having problems at work, in their marriage, and with meeting new people.

 If you have rosacea, you already know it impacts your life on more than just a physical level, and I know how frustrating that can be.
 Women can sometimes cover it up with makeup, but that doesn’t address the underlying problem.

 Vitiligo – This autoimmune skin disorder is characterized by white spots or patches appearing on the skin.
-These spots are from lack of pigmentation caused by the destruction or weakening of the pigment cells in those areas.
+Vitiligo spots lack pigmentation caused by the destruction or weakening of the pigment cells in those areas.
 Stress is not the direct cause of vitiligo, but it can make it worse.
 We know that stress negatively impacts our immune system, and being anxious or stressed can aggravate autoimmune conditions (including vitiligo and psoriasis).